Find fun things to do with teens &

 Zoos and Animal Attractions in Las Vegas

 * The Dolphin Habitat & Secret Garden comprise two halves of a very good animal exhibit at the Mirage Resort.
 The Dolphin Habitat is very low-key; dolphins swim & perform a few jumps on command, while trainers explain facts about these sea mammals.
 Sigfried & Roy's Secret Garden is an attraction which never fails to fascinate visitors of all ages.
 You'll view beautiful white tigers and white lions...along with golden tigers and a few other interesting animals which live in the compound.
-To see our pictures & read our review of the attraction, please see the Las Vegas Family Attractions page.
+Here's the Mirage hotel's Dolphin & Secrest Garden page which can give you more info.

 Things to do in Las Vegas with kids & teens: List of

 * Madame Tussaud's Wax Museum at the Venetian Hotel is a very enjoyable all-ages activity that your family will probably enjoy.
-Unlike other wax museums, at Madame Tussaud's, you can walk up to each & every one of the celebrity look-alikes to pose with them!
-To read our review & see our pictures of Madame Tussaud's, please see our Madame Tussaud's Las Vegas page.
+Unlike traditional wax museums, at Madame Tussaud's, you can walk up to each & every one of the celebrity look-alikes to pose with them!
+For hours & info, here's the Madame Tussauds Las Vegas website Or, to see our pictures of some fun wax statues you'll enjoy at Madame Tussaud's, please see our Madame Tussaud's Las Vegas page.

 * The Las Vegas Natural History Museum is another all-ages family museum dedicated to Nevada's natural history and other science-related topics.
 Kids never seem to get enough of the dinosaur exhibits; gem & mineral enthusiasts gravitate towards the Geology Gallery...and these are but 2 of the museum's popular displays.
-For full details (and to print a two-for-one discount coupon to the museum,) you'll want to view the Las Vegas Natural History Museum website.
+For full details about exhibits and opening times, you'll want to view the Natural History Museum website

 * Atomic Testing Museum: At one time, there was a tip-top, deep-dark secret...Nevada was used as an atomic bomb test site.
 Although it's no longer hush-hush information, most of us still don't know all the details of what happened during this time.
 If you and your older kids & teens are interested, the Las Vegas Atomic Testing Museum can make you aware.
 Facets of this sobering topic covered by the museum include events leading up to atomic bomb development, viewing film footage from actual tests, and post-testing reactions.
 Here's the Atomic Testing Museum of Las Vegas website, where you'll find the details for planning your visit.

 * Hoover Dam Tour: What happens when a huge public-works construction project turns itself into a tourist attraction?
 You get the top Las Vegas sight-seeing tour outside of the casino area!
 Hoover Dam is visited by hordes of tourists every year, from all corners of the globe.
 There are several tour options you may take, and there's a visitor's center with museum-style attractions to view.
 Though the Hoover Dam will probably seem more interesting to the adults in your group, the museum has included interactive exhibits to help draw-in the attention of kids, as well.
-You may see our pictures & read our review on our Las Vegas Family Activities page.
+For details, here's the Hoover Tour page of the Bureau of Reclamation's website.
+You may see our pictures of the tour on our Las Vegas Family Activities page.